altasoft/PSD2/Sandbox-Installation-guide.md

             * Base hostname - Base hostname for PSD2 Web services/sites.
 Should match your SSL certificate
             * Base location - Base physical path, where all PSD2 related Web services/sites will be installed
-            * Instance Id - Id of this instance of IIS.
-Should be positive integer number and unique across your infrastructure
+            * Load balancer - Check this if you have load balancer in front of IIS

         * Verify that all settings are good and then press 'Next' button